Carl-Maxwell/promulgation.ninja/README.md

 [heroku]: http://.herokuapp.com

 ## Minimum Viable Product
+Promulgation.ninja is a clone of Wufoo built on Rails and Backbone.
+It allows users to create forms which can either be embedded in a user's site or hosting can be provided by Promulgation.ninia.
+Two example use cases are embedded Contact Us forms on websites, and email questionnaires.

 - [ ] creating, viewing, editing, and deleting accounts
 - [ ] creating, and deleting sessions (log in, log out)